ESPRESSO-FOCUSED PICKS

 Servo Motors vs. Standard Motors

 Standard motors slow down when they hit resistance.
 That's just physics.
-Dense beans (Ethiopian light roasts, Nordic stuff) bog down the burrs.
+Dense beans like Kenyan SL-28s or Nordic competition roasts bog down the burrs.
 Particle size changes mid-grind.
 Your shot becomes a lottery.

 Servos fix this with encoder feedback.
 Thousands of adjustments per second to lock RPM.
-Doesn't matter if you're grinding oily Italian dark roast or rock-hard Scandinavian competition beans.
+Doesn't matter if you're grinding oily Italian dark roast or rock-hard Panamanian Gesha.
 Same speed.
 Same particles.
 Same shot.

 Unimodal vs. Bimodal Distribution